mbeauv/trello_assist/README.md

 ## Contributing

 Contributions are greatly appreciated!
-Please review the [GitHub issues](https://github.com/[YourUsername]/[YourRepository]/issues) section of our repository to find something that interests you.
+Please review the [GitHub issues](https://github.com/mbeauv/trello_assist/issues) section of our repository to find something that interests you.
 Look for issues tagged with `enhancements` for areas where we plan future work.

 ## Future Work

-For upcoming features and improvements, please refer to the issues tagged with `enhancements` in the [GitHub issues](https://github.com/[YourUsername]/[YourRepository]/issues) section of our repository.
+For upcoming features and improvements, please refer to the issues tagged with `enhancements` in the [GitHub issues](https://github.com/mbeauv/trello_assist/issues) section of our repository.
 ```

-Make sure to replace the placeholder text, especially the GitHub URLs, with the actual details relevant to your project.